Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • The use of autofill

-Behavioral signals can be used for a variety of purposes.
-For example, behavioral data can help you determine whether a form or application is being completed by an actual human being or a bot.
+Behavioral data can be used for a variety of purposes.
+For example, it can help you determine whether a form or application is being completed by an actual human being or a bot.
 Likewise, it can aid in the detection of issues such as identity theft — for example, if a form is filled out in a suspicious or unnatural way.
-As such, behavioral signals, like passive signals, are particularly valuable in the realm of eKYC.
+As such, behavioral inputs, like passive inputs, are particularly valuable in the realm of eKYC.

 What are the benefits of eKYC?

-eKYC is beneficial for a number of reasons — largely because it allows for a higher degree of automation that simply isn’t possible when identity verification is completed by human personnel.
+There are several eKYC benefits — the biggest is that it allows for a higher degree of automation that simply isn’t possible when identity verification is completed by humans.

 • Increased processing speed: As soon as customers submit their information, identities can be verified in seconds; much faster than manual review.
 This can help businesses reduce dropoffs and increase conversions.